LeFlore County, Oklahoma: Geography

-The Arkansas River forms the northern boundary of the county, while its tributaries, the Poteau and James Fork rivers drain much of the county into the Arkansas.
-The Kiamichi, Little and Mountain Fork rivers drain the rest of the county into the Red River of the South.
-The Ouachita Mountains extend into the southern part of the county, along with associated ranges: the Winding Stair Mountains and the Kiamichi Mountains.
+The Arkansas River forms the northern boundary of the county, while its tributaries, the Poteau and James Fork Rivers drain much of the county into the Arkansas.
+The Kiamichi, Little and Mountain Fork Rivers drain the rest of the county into the Red River.
+The Ouachita Mountains extend into the southern part of the county, along with associated ranges: Winding Stair Mountains and Kiamichi Mountains.
 Cavanal Hill is partly in the northern part of the county.